lowRISC/muntjac/doc/pipeline_dcache_intf.md

 This interface allows the pipeline to read and write information to the data cache.

 Every request **must** receive a response, even if that response is only "the request completed without triggering an exception".
+The cache may not respond on the same clock cycle as the request arrived.

 All `valid` signals should remain high for at most one clock cycle per request/response.